punchplatform/starter-platform/README.md

 * bin/uploadConf.sh : upload the configuration you want to punch configuration server.
 * bin/uploadDevice.sh: upload the devices information to punch central platform.
 This is not necessary, the device will automatically provision itself once started.

 ## Kooker Usage

+Platform prerequisites setup steps are fully decribed in conf/cyber/README.md

-To upload the configuration to Kooker simply type in:
+If you already have a provisionned kooker with punch services deployed, then to upload the configuration to Kooker simply type in:

 ```sh
 ./bin/uploadConf.sh cyber
 ```
-Use onf of 'cyber', 'flights', 'sample' or 'all' to load wnat you want.
+Use conf of 'cyber', 'flights', 'sample' or 'all' to load wnat you want.

 You can then navigate to your punch board and start the various applications.